suryavamsi1563/working_chat_bot/data/data2.md

 - cool
 - go for it
 - yep
-- yep, I want to create
+- yep, will do thank you
 - I'm sure I will!
 - oh awesome!
 - Yes